-Khan Academy is launching Khanmigo, a GPT-4 powered learning guide, to select educators and students.
+Khan Academy launched Khanmigo, a GPT-4 powered learning guide, to select educators and students in March.

-Unlike ChatGPT, Khanmigo won’t do school work for students but will instead act as a tutor and guide to help them learn, says Sal Khan, founder of the nonprofit learning resource Khan Academy.
+Unlike ChatGPT, Khanmigo doesn’t do school work for students but instead acts as a tutor and guide to help them learn, says Sal Khan, founder of the nonprofit learning resource Khan Academy.

 In the meantime, here’s everything you need to know about Khanmigo .